LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Related Works

-SRAM-based RA has emerged as a practical alternative to program memory hashing, timing, and CFA approaches due to its availability and simplicity in access and processing, as stated in Section \ref{sec:intro}.
-Aman et al. \cite{aman2022machine} used ML classifiers trained on SRAM traces to distinguish between normal and malicious samples at 96\% accuracy.
-Iqbal et al. \cite{iqbal2024ram} improved upon this using Variational Autoencoders (VAEs), achieving 100\% attestation accuracy on their single-node dataset \cite{0nze-r023-24}.
-Kohli et al. \cite{kohli2024swarm} proposed Swarm-Net, which used GNNs for swarm RA, achieving 99.7\% accuracy on node, network, and propagated anomalies on their swarm SRAM dataset \cite{gmee-vj41-24}.
-SAFE-IoT \cite{kohli2024safe} used a Mixture-of-Experts (MoE) architecture for swarm attestation, achieving 95\% accuracy.
-While these methods show promise, they require a prover to share up to 2KB of SRAM with a remote verifier and do not consider the associated privacy breach. \textit{LiteAtt} addresses this problem through local collection and processing via SA.
+SRAM-based attestation collects volatile memory states rather than static code or control-flow traces, capturing both code modifications and runtime attacks that perturb global, static, and dynamically allocated data, or function and interrupt return addresses.
+Aman et al. \cite{aman2022machine} pioneered this using ML classifiers trained on SRAM traces to distinguish between normal and malicious samples at 96\% accuracy.
+Iqbal et al. \cite{iqbal2024ram} improved upon this using Variational Autoencoders (VAE), achieving 100\% accuracy on their single-node dataset \cite{0nze-r023-24}.
+Swarm-Net \cite{kohli2024swarm} used Graph Transformers (GT) for swarm RA, achieving 99.7\% accuracy on node, network, and propagated anomalies on their swarm SRAM dataset \cite{gmee-vj41-24}.
+SAFE-IoT \cite{kohli2024safe} used a Mixture-of-Experts (MoE) architecture for swarm RA, achieving 95\% accuracy.

+\textit{Limitations:} While lightweight, all prior work transmits raw SRAM data to the verifier, exposing potentially sensitive user data to third parties, and requiring ML models for inference on the recipient.
+Furthermore, some approaches rely only on the data section (.data and .bss) of the SRAM \cite{kohli2024safe,kohli2024swarm}, which miss runtime attacks that tamper with dynamic variables and function or interrupt return addresses.